CocoBozzy/ProfStudio-HousingAnalytics/README.md

 # ProfStudio-HousingAnalytics
 Repository for the development of our groups Housing analytics project.

+venv\Scripts\activate